Power BI: What’s The Difference Between Power BI Desktop, Power BI Pro and Power BI Premium

 Image via Microsoft

-Nov 2020 Update: Please note that you can only apply themes using Power BI Desktop.
 If you have an existing report in Power BI service then you can’t apply a theme to that.
 See this article on Power BI themes for more details.

 Taking a step up from Power BI Desktop to Power BI Pro allows organizations and individuals a few additional capabilities for a cost of just $10 per user per month.

-One of the biggest additions of Pro is the ability to share and collaborate.
-Users can publish content to a workspace and share it with others who also have a Power BI Pro license.
 Other users can subscribe to your reporting, view it, and then use your visuals in their own reports, depending on the privileges you grant them.

-This is especially helpful when creating departmental or organizational dashboards.
 You do not have to recreate visuals, you can simply reuse existing visuals that are already being updated by someone else.
-This article – comparing power bi dashboards vs reports – explains the difference between the two if you are unsure.

 Logo for PowerBI Pro

-Best Use Cases for Power BI Pro
+Use Cases for Power BI Pro

 Once your organization begins to use Power BI Desktop, adoption will naturally begin to increase over time.

-This will mean that reports and dashboards will be scattered across computer desktops, network file folders and emails.
 Redundancy and duplication will begin to increase as information silos form and sharing only occurs inside specific departments or groups.

-This is the point where upgrading to Power BI Pro is extremely valuable.
-It allows you seamlessly share reporting across your organization and allow others to interact with it.
 Setting different permissions on the individual users allows the author to ensure that others cannot impact what they have built and ensure that data in Power BI is secure.
-This begins to build trust in the data and reporting as everyone can access the gold standard reports and also reduces duplication hugely.

 At the price point of $10 per user per month, this is inexpensive when compared to the productivity gains achievable.